-Ready to formalize – and standardize – your performance management process?
-Use these tips to create and customize an employee evaluation form that works for your organization.
+Ready to formalize and standardize your employee performance management process?
+Use our tips to build and customize an employee evaluation form that works for the company's performance management process.

 What is an employee evaluation form?

-Typically, an employee evaluation form contains the objectives, goals, and behaviors expected of an employee.
-As part of the performance review process, an employee evaluation form acts as the basis for the performance review conversation(s) a leader conducts with their people to assess work performance.
+Typically, an employee performance evaluation form contains the objectives, goals, and behaviors expected of an employee.
+As part of the performance review process, an employee evaluation form is filled out by both employee and reviewer, and then this is used as a tool to have a performance review conversation(s) to assess an employee’s performance.

-Completing and reviewing the employee evaluation form helps leaders identify and discuss a person’s strengths and weaknesses, offer constructive feedback for skills development, and assist with goal setting.
+For example, by completing and reviewing the employee evaluation form, leaders can identify and discuss a person’s strengths and weaknesses, offer constructive feedback for skills development, and assist with goal setting.

 Why are employee evaluation forms important?